ming2k/typio/docs/dev/maintenance.md

 ## Shortcut Policy

+The normative shortcut rules live in [Timing Model](timing-model.md).
+For maintenance work, treat them as non-negotiable invariants:

-Application shortcuts are decided in the Wayland frontend, not per engine.
+- shortcut bypass policy belongs to the Wayland frontend, not per engine
+- shortcut press/release handling must remain symmetric
-Compositor-style modifier shortcuts such as `Ctrl+Shift` should remain application/compositor-owned behavior unless an explicit out-of-band integration is added.
+- modifier-only compositor shortcuts such as `Ctrl+Shift` stay transparent

-Rule:

-- non-modifier keys pressed with Ctrl, Alt, or Super bypass the engine
-- the matching release must bypass the engine too
-- engines should not need ad-hoc shortcut bypass logic to stay symmetric
-- Typio should not claim `Ctrl+Shift` or similar modifier-only shortcuts from inside the keyboard grab
-- modifier changes must not synthesize releases for unrelated keys during the normal key path; cleanup belongs at lifecycle boundaries only
+- cleanup rewrites belong at lifecycle boundaries, not in the normal key path

 ## Safe Change Checklist